 Osteopenia is a condition that begins as you lose bone mass and your bones get weaker.
 This happens when the inside of your bones become brittle from a loss of calcium.
-It is very common as you age.
+It’s very common as you age.
 Total bone mass peaks around age 35.
 Sometimes, osteopenia is a precursor to osteoporosis.
 People who have osteopenia are at a higher risk of having osteoporosis.

 Symptoms of osteopenia

 Most people who have osteopenia don’t have symptoms.
-Loss of bone mass is not painful.
+Loss of bone mass isn’t painful.
 Broken bones or fractures can occur, but these problems tend to happen once you have osteoporosis.

 What causes osteopenia?

 During your life, your bones constantly change.
 New bone grows while old bone breaks down and your body absorbs it.
 When you’re young, you grow new bone faster than your body breaks down old bone.
 This contributes to a high bone mass.
 Once your body starts to break down old bone faster than it creates new bone, your bone mass begins to decrease.
 Loss of bone mass weakens your bones and can cause them to break.
 The beginning of this decline is known as osteopenia.
-For some people, it can lead to osteoporosis, which is more alarming.
+For some people, it can lead to osteoporosis, which is more severe.

 Women are more likely to have osteopenia than men.
 This is due to several factors.
 Women have a lower bone mass overall and absorb less calcium than men do.
 They also tend to live longer.
 In women, the rate of bone loss speeds up after menopause as estrogen levels fall.
 Since the ovaries make estrogen, faster bone loss will occur if both ovaries are removed by surgery.

 How is osteopenia diagnosed?